Munster marks 35 years of DARE program in schools

-MUNSTE — James Ghrist still remembers his first DARE class as a third-grader at Elliott Elementary.
+MUNSTE — James Ghrist still remembers his first DARE class as a fifth-grader at Elliott Elementary.

 “It had a big impact on my career choice," said Officer Ghrist, a DARE officer for 19 of his 22 years on the force.